memoz1981/development_notes/linux_command_line.md

 `file $(ls -d /usr/bin/* | grep zip)` file command will be applied to all files of the output of the pipeline filter

+#### Quoting

+Ability to supress unwanted expansions using different quotes.

+**Double quotes** ignores all expansions except for paramneter expansion, arithmetic expansion and command substitution. (as it doesn't ignore $, \ and backtick)